-6.14.1 Filters
+6.13.1 Filters

 The filter wheel of VIRCAM has eight slots.
-One is reserved for a blank, and the rest holds the filters listed in Table 16.
+One is reserved for a blank, and the rest holds the filters listed in Table 14.
 "Visitor" filters can be accommodated by replacing one of the currently available filters, but the specifics of the cryogenic instrument and the usage of the current filters in already scheduled surveys makes this difficult.
 Filter exchanges must be linked to instrument and telescope maintenances which are is expected to occur about once every two years.
 Please contact usd-help@eso.org for further details.

-Comment Filter Wavelength FWHM $[\mu m]$ $[\mu m]$ \overline{Z} 0.88 0.12 required by public surveys Y 1.02 required by public surveys 0.10J 1.25 0.18required by public surveys Η 1.65 0.30required by public surveys Ks2.15 0.30 required by public surveys required by public surveys NB1.18 0.01 1.18 NB980/NB990 0.98/0.992 sets of filters in one slot; 0.01require instrument rotation for complete observations
+As described in Section 13.2, proposers wishing to use their own filters need prior approval by the observatory.

+Filter Wavelength FWHM Comment

+$[\mu \mathrm{m}]$ $[\mu \mathrm{m}]$

+Z 0.88 0.12 required by public surveys

+Y 1.02 0.10 required by public surveys

+J 1.25 0.18 required by public surveys

+H 1.65 0.30 required by public surveys

+Ks 2.15 0.30 required by public surveys

+NB1.18 1.18 0.01 required by public surveys

+NB980/NB990 0.98/0.99 0.01 2 sets of filters in one slot;

+require instrument rotation for complete observations

-Table 16: VISTA filters
+Table 14: VISTA filters

-6.14.2 Focal plane geometry
+6.13.2 Focal plane geometry